fossas/fossa-cli/docs/integrations/nuget.md

 ## Usage

-Add a `nuget` module with the path to the folder `bower.json` in your project.
+Add a `nuget` module with the path to the folder of `project.json` or `packages.config` in your project.

 ```yaml
 analyze: